isaacwasserman/Haverfriends/README.md

 # Haverfriends

-A TriCoHack project that matches TriCo students to chat with each other.
+A TriCoHack project that matches students from the TriCo (Haverford College, Bryn Mawr College, and Swarthmore College) to chat with each other.

 Our web application is deployed at: http://haverfriends.herokuapp.com/